Ernestas-t/audirust/README.md

 ## Usage

-Place an audio file named `example.wav` in the same directory as the executable, or edit the source to point to your audio files.
+AudioRust will search for audio files in your current directory.
+You can use the file browser to navigate and select audio files to play.

 ### Keyboard Controls

 #### Normal Mode
-- `p` - Play sound once
+- `p` - Play selected sound once
-- `r` - Play sound in loop
+- `r` - Play selected sound in loop
 - `e` - Toggle reverb effect
 - `Space` - Open command menu
 - `q` - Quit application